PennyLaneAI/pennylane/doc/development/guide/logging.rst

            arg_name_1, arg_name_2, ..., arg_name_n,
        )

-The above line can be added to below the function/method entry point, and the provided arguments can be used to populate the log message.
+The above line can be added below the function/method entry point, and the provided arguments can be used to populate the log message.
 This allows us a way to track the inputs and calls through the stack in the order they are executed, as is the basis for following a trail of